Praqma/jenkins4casc/README.md

 ### Docker autobuild

+To create a new docker image on Docker hub, simply tag your commit with a version tag as described above, try to match the version with the version of the included Configuration As Code plugin.
+So for instance if you create a tag: `0.7-alpha` and push your change to github, you'll get a docker image with the label: `jenkins4casc:0.7-alpha` which is what you want.

 The repository is setup with Docker autobuild enabled.
 We build all tags, and master is always built and made available as `latest`.
 Versioning is based on the convention described in the Docker image versioning strategy section above.

 For more information about how Docker Hub autobuild works please consult the [official guide](https://docs.docker.com/docker-hub/builds/).